 Optimizing Your Corn Extrusion Process

-Driven by customer demand, Insta-Pro has developed a processing solution for extruding corn.
+Driven by customer demand, Insta-Pro has developed a processing solution for corn extrusion.
 Our customers are excited for this as gelatinized corn has been shown to improve efficiency and performance in baby animals.
 Extruding corn can be difficult to do properly because of its high starch and low oil content.
 This causes the product to gelatinize and expand, sometimes uncontrollably.
 Recent R&D work has allowed us to develop a specialized corn extruder which features one processing chamber.

 This new development and our best practices help ensure a more stable and efficient process.
 Even with specialized equipment, there are still recommended procedures to follow which can be applied to all scenarios.
 These recommendations can result in less wear on parts, lower operator costs, and less downtime for maintenance, leading to increased productivity.